Urban Land Institute: ULI Jack Kemp Excellence in Affordable and Workforce Housing Award

 The ULI Jack Kemp Excellence in Affordable and Workforce Housing Award honors developers who demonstrate both leadership and creativity in expanding the availability of workforce housing in the United States.
 The awards program was established by the ULI Terwilliger Center in 2008 under the original name, the ULI/J. Ronald Terwilliger Workforce Housing Models of Excellence Awards.
 It was later renamed in tribute to Jack Kemp.

+Each year, the ULI Terwilliger Center for Housing highlights the efforts of leaders across the country working to expand housing opportunity.
+The Center recognizes three awards.
+The Robert C. Larson Housing Policy Leadership Award recognizes innovative state and local policy initiatives that support the creation and preservation of affordable and workforce housing.
+The Jack Kemp Excellence in Affordable and Workforce Housing Award and Terwilliger Center Award for Innovation in Attainable Housing honor developments that expand housing opportunities in their communities.

 ULI Hines Student Competition

 The ULI/Gerald D. Hines Student Urban Design Competition, or ULI Hines Student Competition, held its first cycle in 2003.
-The program provides graduate-level students the opportunity to compete for a $50,000 prize.
-To enter, a team must be composed of five students from at least three disciplines.
-Each year, a real, large-scale site is selected.
-Student teams then have two weeks to craft a comprehensive design and development plan for that site.
-After finalists are narrowed, the jury of interdisciplinary experts in architecture and land use then selects a winning team.
-Previous finalists have included student teams from the University of Pennsylvania, the University of California Berkeley, Columbia University and a joint team from North Carolina State University and UNC-Chapel Hill.
+The program provides graduate-level (or fourth-year undergraduate level) students the opportunity to compete for a $35,000 prize.
+Each year, a real, large-scale site in a North American city is selected.
+Students form multidisciplinary teams and then have two weeks to craft a comprehensive design and development plan for that site, and a jury panel of ULI members selects a winning team.

-The ULI Hines Student Competition held a separate inaugural process for students in Europe in 2020.
+The ULI Hines Student Competition is open to students from around the world.
+They also held a separate inaugural process for students in Europe in 2020 for the ULI Hines Student Competition - Europe.
+In 2022, the competition launched a call for entries in the Asia Pacific region for the ULI Hines Student Competition - Asia Pacific.